Quantum Routing with Teleportation: Introduction

-Our work on fast LOCC routing is motivated by previous work that uses LOCC to give low-depth implementations of specific unitaries, such as quantum fanout \cite{Pham2013} and preparation of a wide range of entangled states \cite{Piroli,rainbow,spt,verresen}.
-In fact, previous work has shown routing speedups by using ancillas \cite{herbert} and by employing LOCC \cite{rosenbaum}.
-Using teleportation, Rosenbaum has shown a protocol that implements any permutation in constant depth \cite{rosenbaum}.
-However, Rosenbaum's protocol uses $\bigtheta{N^2}$ qubits to perform permutations on $\bigO{N}$ qubits, so that only a negligible fraction of the qubits are data qubits.
-Engineering qubits is difficult, so it is preferable to use as many of them as possible as data qubits, to enable larger computations.
-Therefore, in this work we restrict routing protocols to use only $\bigO{1}$ ancillas per data qubit (so in particular, there are $\bigO{N}$ ancillas in total).
-Rosenbaum's protocol cannot be performed in this setting.
-Assuming the availability of $\bigtheta{1}$ ancillas per data qubit is natural in some quantum systems, such as in NV center qubits \cite{nvcenter}, quantum dots \cite{dots}, and trapped ions \cite{ions}.
-Since systems with $\bigtheta{N^2}$ ancillas allow for routing in depth $\bigO{1}$, and routing in systems with no ancillas can require depth $\bigomega{N}$, systems with $\bigO{N}$ ancillas are also a natural regime in which to investigate the space-time trade-off between the number of ancillas and the routing time.
-By studying routing in this regime, we make progress on an open question posed by Herbert \cite{herbert}, asking to what extent ancillas can be used to accelerate routing.
+LOCC has previously been useful to give low-depth implementations of specific unitaries, such as quantum fanout~\cite{Pham2013}, long-range operations on the surface code~\cite{Beverland_Kliuchnikov_Schoute_2022}, and the preparation of a wide range of entangled states~\cite{Piroli,rainbow,spt,verresen}.
+In fact, previous work showed routing speedups by using ancillas~\cite{herbert} and by employing LOCC~\cite{rosenbaum}.
+Using teleportation, \textcite{rosenbaum} showed a protocol that implements any permutation in constant depth.
+However, Rosenbaum's protocol uses $\bigO{N^2}$ qubits to perform permutations on $\bigO{N}$ qubits, so that only a negligible fraction of the qubits are data qubits.
+Engineering qubits is difficult, so it is preferable to use as many of them as possible as data qubits to enable larger computations.
+Therefore, in this work we consider a more modest $\bigO{1}$ ancillas per data qubit (i.e. there are $\bigO{N}$ ancillas in total).
+The availability of $\bigO{1}$ ancillas per data qubit is natural in some quantum systems, such as in NV center qubits~\cite{nvcenter}, quantum dots~\cite{dots}, and trapped ions~\cite{ions}.
+To our knowledge, this is the first work to study quantum routing with measurement and feedback in the restricted ancilla setting.
+By studying routing in this regime, we make progress on an open question posed by \textcite{herbert}, asking to what extent ancillas can be used to accelerate routing.

+Routing is more powerful than state transfer and entanglement distribution~\cite{bose_st, christandl_st}.
+For example, routing qubits from locally prepared Bell states can be used to generate long-range entanglement.
+The upper bounds in our work therefore also apply to these tasks.

+Our work may be of interest to experimental efforts in systems which allow for mid-circuit measurements.
+In particular, the non-locality enabled by measurement and feedback makes large distances between qubits (i.e, large diameter connectivity graphs) less of a challenge for algorithm implementations.
+Additionally, knowledge of (teleportation) routing may inform choices of connectivity in systems with these features.
+In particular, our upper bounds can be used to compare routing overheads on different architectures based on their spectral and isoperimetric properties.